-The North Oakum Street Redevelopment Area is primarily zoned R-5 Residential, with the parcels fronting on the west side of North Oakum Street between Albemarle and Gale Streets zoned Neighborhood Commercial.
-One conditional use permit has been issued for the operation of a single-chair hair stylist operation at 128 East Albemarle Street.
-The zoning is delineated on Map 3.
+The Moseley Street Redevelopment Area is zoned entirely R-5 Residential.
+The zoning is depicted on Map 3.
 The minimum lot size for the R-5 Residential zoning district is 5,000 square feet and the minimum lot width for a single-family dwelling is fifty (50) feet (plus 30 feet for second unit and 10 feet for each additional unit).
-The Neighborhood Commercial (CN) zoning district does not have a minimum lot size or width for non-residential uses.
-Residential uses in the CN district have the same lot size and width requirements as the R-5 Residential district.
-Map 4 delineates the parcels which are non-conforming for either or both insufficient lot width or size.
-The non-conforming parcels include: 33 insufficient width, 2 insufficient area, and 21 parcels with both insufficient width and area characteristics.
+Map 4 delineates the parcels which are non-conforming (insufficient lot width or size).
+The non-conforming parcels include twelve (12) with insufficient width.
 To accomplish redevelopment and maintain neighborhood character/appearance, revisions to the Town's Land Development Code should be made to accommodate development/redevelopment of the non-conforming parcels.